EladLevyDev/Android-Must-Know/README.md

 # Android-Must-Know
-A collection of popular libraries used in Android development
+A collection of popular libraries used in Android development This Git will be updated with new content & useful stuff every week

 ## Android
 <li><a href="https://developer.android.com/guide/navigation/navigation-getting-started">Firebase in Android</a> helps you quickly develop apps</li>